 Graham Cooke, founder and CEO of Qubit said:

 “Now is the moment for transparency in our industry.
-Ecommerce leaders have to get personalization right when they’re trying to compete against the likes of Amazon, and yet it’s so hard to know what really works.
+Ecommerce leaders have to get personalization right when they’re trying to compete with the likes of Amazon, and yet it’s so hard to know what really works.
 We want every marketer to know precisely what tactics will help them beat the 800-pound ecommerce gorilla, and I invite other vendors in our industry to do the same.”

 Speaking to Venturebeat.com, Jay McCarthy, vice president of product marketing at Qubit talked about how personalisation may be the difference between success and failure for many ecommerce businesses.